sharadregoti/tyk-docs/CONTRIBUTING.md

 ### Contributor License Agreements

-Before we can accept any PR the contributor need to sign the [TYK CLA](https://github.com/TykTechnologies/tyk/blob/master/CLA.md).
+Before we can accept any PR the contributor needs to sign the [TYK CLA](https://github.com/TykTechnologies/tyk/blob/master/CLA.md).

-Once you are CLA'ed, we'll be able to accept your pull requests.For any issues that you face during this process, please create a GitHub issue explaining the problem, and we will help get it sorted out.
+Once you are CLA'ed, we'll be able to accept your pull requests.
+For any issues that you face during this process, please create a GitHub issue explaining the problem, and we will help get it sorted out.

 ### Guidelines for Pull Requests

 We have created a few guidelines to help with creating PR.
 To make sure these requirements are followed we added them to the PR form as well:

 1. When working on an existing issue, simply respond to the issue and express interest in working on it.
-This helps other people know that the issue is active, and hopefully prevents duplicated efforts.
+This helps other people know that the issue is active and hopefully prevents duplicated efforts.
 2. For new ideas it is always better to open an issue and discuss your idea with our team first, before writing changing pages.
-3. Create small Pull request that address a single issue instead of multiple issues at the same time.
+3. Create a small Pull request that addresses a single issue instead of multiple issues at the same time.
 This will make it possible for the PRs to be reviewed independently.
 4. Make sure to run tests locally before submitting a pull request and verify that all of them are passing.
-5. CLA - Before we can accept any PR the contributor need to sign the [TYK CLA](https://github.com/TykTechnologies/tyk/blob/master/CLA.md).
+5. CLA - Before we can accept any PR the contributor needs to sign the [TYK CLA](https://github.com/TykTechnologies/tyk/blob/master/CLA.md).
-   Once you are CLA'ed, we'll be able to accept your pull requests.For any issues that you face during this process, please create a GitHub issue explaining the problem, and we will help get it sorted out.
+   Once you are CLA'ed, we'll be able to accept your pull requests.
+For any issues that you face during this process, please create a GitHub issue explaining the problem, and we will help get it sorted out.
 6. Tips for making sure we review your pull request faster :
-   1. Keep your pull request up to date with upstream master to avoid merge conflicts.
+   1. Keep your pull request up to date with the upstream main branch (currently called `master`) to avoid merge conflicts.
-   2. Use meaningful commit messages.
-   3. Provide a good PR description as a record of what change is being made and why it was made.
+   2. Check the `PR Agent` bot for any important suggestions, spelling mistakes or typos
+   3. The `PR Agent` bot creates a description for you.
+If needed, please add more info to it.
 Link to a GitHub issue if it exists.
-   4. Make sure there are no typos

-### Guidelines for Pull Requests Intended For Future Release

-To prevent PRs intended for future releases from being accidentally released immediately, please use GH labels.
-This helps us filter, distinguish and manage PRs for current and future releases.

-In this scenario two GitHub labels should be added:

-- A label with the release version number, e.g. 20.1
-- A label entitled future release

-For example, if a PR relates to a future release 20.1 then add two labels to the PR as follows: 20.1 future release

-Any additional information in the PR description would also be helpful.

-If no label is added to the PR then it will be released immediately once the reviews for the PR have been approved.

-Idea: Could we introduce a branching style guide also to assist with this?
-For example, a PR branch of /v20.1/feat/new_feature.
-Thoughts?

 ### Pull Request Review Schedule